 An Integral Part of Your Overall Business Plan

-A comprehensive emergency management program is a necessary part of any business, and Bibby Brilling / Arden Insurance wants all businesses in Texas to be prepared.
-According to the Federal Emergency Management Association (FEMA), having a plan can help to limit employee or customer injuries, damages to property and help your business return more quickly to normal operations.
+A comprehensive emergency management program is a necessary part of any business, and Bibby Brilling / Arden Insurance / Maypearl Insurance wants all businesses in Texas to be prepared.
+According to the Federal Emergency Management Agency (FEMA), having a plan can help to limit employee or customer injuries, damages to property and help your business return more quickly to normal operations.
 FEMA makes a strong argument for emergency management planning by defining what constitutes an emergency and identifying the benefits to business.

 FEMA’s description of their “Emergency Management Guide for Business & Industry” characterizes it as ideal for any business or “…organization where a sizable number of people work or gather.”
 But, they are quick to point out that even small businesses can benefit from the ideas in this guide.
 The guide is extensive, so we’re going to give you an overview and we encourage you to access the full guide on the FEMA website for complete details.